ohwjd/passacaglia/README.md

 # passacaglia
-Homework for David Weigls course on music encoding at mdw in S2024
+Homework for a course in music encoding at mdw in S2024.